outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

           - lack of data updating tools/processes (referring to outdated doctor office number/treatment method)
           - lack of process updating tools/processes

-        - info asymmetries/miscommunications

-          - lack of understanding for reasons (patient doesnt know reasons why a test is being chosen, nurse doesnt know reason for process/limitation or data insight, doctor doesnt know reason why they have to fill out a new report)

         - insufficient outlets for variance without handlers
           - delegating excess liability/risk is not supported by existing methods (insurance, consultants, legal contracts, regulations)

+        - inefficiencies

+          - processes:

+            - bottlenecks
+            - phase shifts
+            - scaling
+            - alternatives
+            - sorting
+            - thresholds (a process can only handle x amount of inputs before scale makes a phase shift happen, triggering different rules)

+        - variance gaps: gaps that allow variance emergence/injection

+          - enforcement

+            - delegation of enforcement:

+              - staff are allowed to choose whether to implement optimal processes bc enforcement cost is high or not automated yet

+            - example: an open system (like a door without a filter in the form of a guard) can let variance into the system (hospital) that may introduce more variance than can be handled

+          - communication

+            - info asymmetries/miscommunications

+            - monitoring

+            - lack of communication of reasons to align incentives/motivations with optimal rules:
+              - patient doesnt know reasons why a test is being chosen
+              - nurse doesnt know reason for process/limitation or data insight
+              - doctor doesnt know reason why they have to fill out a new report

+          - learning/optimization
+            - no handler to self-optimize or adapt to new systems/problems

+        - conflicts:

+          - mismatch between stressor & handler
+            - gathering customer feedback doesnt handle customer feedback, but it may handle customer emotions

+          - conflicting incentives
+            - local incentives for doctor, insurer, or consultant contradict global incentives for hospital, industry, government

     - identify solutions: